bianca9901/hangman/README.md

 ---

-## Flowchart
-Add img from mentor call and a new one from MIRO.COM. comment on this.
----

 ## Data structures

-During the whole development I used strings and lists for the logic.
-* Lists (SUCH AS MENU OPTIONS, THE WORDS_FOR_HANGMAN LIST)
-* Strings(SUCH AS GAME MESSAGES, INSTRUCTIONS, MENU TITLES ETC) These data structures is good for structure and maintainability.
+Throughout the whole development, data structures were used to support the logic of the project.
+* Lists were used to store and manage certain aspects of the program, such as the menu options and the words for the hangman game.
+* Strings were used to handle and manipulate text within the program, such as the instructions, menu titles, and messages.

+These data structures were used to achieve the functionality of the game and to provide an engaging user experience.
 ___

 ## Technologies used